VioGarden/eightteenth/README.md

 # eightteenth
 brief :
 Database Backed Website Using Django.
-Database is a list of song and info about each song.
+Database is a list of songs and contains info about each song.

 This website allows for :
 -User account creation